2x01-p2-1/2x01-p2-1/README.md

 Step 2: Cd to zoomaway using "cd zoomaway"

-Step 3: Type npm install in the cmd using "npm install"
+Step 3: Type "npm install" in the cmd

-Step 4: Type npm start in the cmd using "npm start"
+Step 4: Type "npm start" in the cmd

 Step 5: Type localhost:3000 on a web browser to access the website